mikebocek/scientific-marginalia/content/vectors.rst

 :math:`\begin{bmatrix}4\\0\end{bmatrix} \odot \begin{bmatrix}0\\4\end{bmatrix} =  \begin{bmatrix}0\\0\end{bmatrix}`

 Now, let's rotate our two vectors by 45 degrees - but we'll keep the relationship between them exactly the same otherwise.
+If you're not totally comfortable with the math here, don't worry too much about the details for the moment.

 .. raw:: html